Shuyuan-Wang/bayesian-modeling/README.md

 parameters, I compute the predictions using the mean of simulated parameters.
 The model checking part comes as a justification of the linear regression model.
 Finally I compute the RMSE of the linear regression.

-## Predective Posterior Curve Visualizatioin
+## Predective Posterior Curve Visualization

 In this section, I try two sets of prior distribution over kernel parameters.
 By fixing one dimension (let's say latitude), I generate the predictive posterior distribution of log(tot.catch) across the range of the other dimension (let's say longitude).
 In this way, we could visualize how the Gaussian Process looks like.